bindowscash/staking/README.md

 BindowsCash is not only a mixer, but it allows $BINDOWS holders to stake their tokens into the vault.

+Key Features & Specifications of the staking contract:
+- Post-Deployment Token Binding: The staking token address is initialized once by the developer after deployment.
+- Real-Time Global Ratio Accounting: Uses an optimized Synthetix-style algorithm (O(1) gas complexity) to track and distribute incoming reward transfers proportionally without looping through users.
+- Automatic Compound & Claims: Unstaking (withdrawing) automatically claims and transfers any accrued rewards.
+- Double-Spend & Reentrancy Protection: Implements a strict Check-Effects-Interactions pattern, deducting user balances before executing external transfers, combined with an active reentrancy guard.
+- Developer Fee: A 5% protocol fee is automatically deducted from all claimed rewards (during direct claims or withdrawals) and sent directly to the development fund.

 Security features of the contracts:
 - Variables are hardcoded (cannot be changed)
 - Addresses are hardcoded (cannot be changed)